Actual Photo of Boracay Island

 Long-term Economic Stability

-The Philippines’ GDP grew by 6.1% in the third quarter of 2018, still one of the fastest-growing economies in Asia.
+The Philippines’ GDP grew by 5.9% for the full year of 2019, still one of the fastest-growing economies in Asia.
 Trade, construction and manufacturing were the main drivers of growth.
-The government’s annual projections for 2019 and 2020 are set at 7-8%
+The government’s annual projections for 2019 and 2020 are set at 7-8%.

 Credit Rating Upgrade